liveoak-io/liveoak-examples-archive/auth/auth-html/README.md

 Installing the application
 --------------------------

+There are two ways that this example may be installed.

+### Admin Console:

+1. Click "Install Example Application" button, or "Try example applications" link from "Applications" page if you already have applications installed.
+2. Click the "Auth" example and then click "Install".

+### Manually:

 Assumption is that:
-* $LIVEOAK points to directory with your Liveoak server
+* $LIVEOAK points to a directory with your Liveoak server
-* $LIVEOAK_EXAMPLES points to directory with Liveoak examples
+* $LIVEOAK_EXAMPLES points to a directory with Liveoak examples

-So then copy the example in the _apps_ directory of your Liveoak server and start the server
+Copy the example into the _apps_ directory of your Liveoak server and start the server
 ```shell
 $ cp -r $LIVEOAK_EXAMPLES/auth/auth-html $LIVEOAK/apps
 $ sh $LIVEOAK/bin/standalone.sh